JLab_logo_text_white1.jpg

 The sum of the total effective dose equivalent values for all individuals in a specified population.
 Collective dose is expressed in units of person-rem (or person-sievert).

-In the context of this policy and related procedures, one who has documented training and experience in the location and marking of buried and concealed utilities by use of specialized instruments and by interpreting building and site drawings to aid in such location.
+A person who has documented training and experience in locating, identifying, and marking buried and concealed utilities by use of specialized instruments and by interpreting building and site drawings to aid in such location.

 Any gas enclosed in a container at a pressure higher than 40 psia at 68°F (20°C); also any flammable liquid enclosed in a container with a vapor pressure of 40 psia or higher at 100°F (37.8°C).
-See ES& H Manual Chapter 6150 Compressed Gases
+See ES&H Manual Chapter 6150 Compressed, Liquefied, and Solidified Gas Program

 configuration control